aronzwaan/aronzwaan.github.io/index.md

 This work is in collaboration with [Daniël Pelsmaeker](https://pelsmaeker.net/).

+### Incremental Unification

+Many type checkers use constraints on first-order terms to implement type inference.
+It is well-known how to do that efficiently using disjoint-set data structures.
+However, this structure does not admit _incremental_ analysis, as it is not possibly to 'undo' constraints (in non-linear order).
+This project investigates how to support 'undo' operations efficiently.

 ## Teaching

 I have been involved in teaching in the following ways: